Personal Expenses Explained

 Personal expenses are often estimated in the offer letter for all registered students as one expense line item.
 You may also see a personal expense referred to as “personal, miscellaneous.”

 Your award letter may have a footnote or section that explains what is included in the personal expense.
 For example, there may be a note to clarify that personal expenses include clothing, laundry, and personal care.

 You do not pay your personal expenses to your college.

 - Colleges provide this estimate so that students like you can plan for a whole year of college-related expenses.

-Before you consider taking out loans to cover your personal expenses, be sure to apply to scholarships and consider work-study or a part-time job (but be careful not to take on so many work hours that it distracts from your academic success!).
+Before you consider taking out loans to cover your personal expenses, be sure to apply to scholarships and consider work-study or a part-time job.